digital-archives/HISTGA1011/slides/week_05_slide_deck.md

 ---

 <div class="quote">
 In June 2021, NC State Libraries experienced an incident that many in the digital preservation community dread: an accidental staff action deleted 35TB of locally hosted special collections storage, including its only backup.
-As Jill Sexton described it, <b>“That was a bad day.”</b>
+As Jill Sexton described it, <b>'That was a bad day.'</b>
 </div>

 ---